yomuevans/DK-20948/README.md

  ASF: Shared Atmel system files.
  config: Shared config files.
  ICM*: Sensor specific files, main.[c,h], sensor.[c,h] and system.[c,h].
-o *.cproj: AtmelStudio project files for each of the supported sensors.
+* *.cproj: AtmelStudio project files for each of the supported sensors.
 - EMD-Core: Contains TDK driver files.
 These files are built into an archive libEMD-Core-ICM*.a.
-Each supported sensor has it’s own .a file. o config : The Makefiles used to create the sensor driver archives. o sources/Invn: TDK libraries source files. o *.cproj: AtmelStudio project files for each of the supported sensors.
+Each supported sensor has it’s own .a file.
+* config : The Makefiles used to create the sensor driver archives.
+* sources/Invn: TDK libraries source files.
+* *.cproj: AtmelStudio project files for each of the supported sensors.
 - scripts – Batch files for building and flashing release versions of the firmware for each sensor.
 - tools – The files required to run the host application sensor-cli.
 - EMD-G55-ICM*.atsln – Atmel Studio solution files for each of the supported sensors.